mo7morad/My_Apple-Developer-Academy_Journey/AppleAcademy-Ch01-HelpAnAcademyFriend/README.md

 ## 📖 About

 **Help an Academy Friend** was an introduction to how to emphasize with the user who we are creating for (Human centric design) **design thinking and visual design tools**.
-The challenge centred o[...]

 Rather than writing code, the focus shifted to wireframing, creating UI components, working with artboards, and understanding the design-to-development handoff process.